 Asana is a good one for organizing complex situations.
 This service operates as a database and features the ability to drag and move your projects around.
 Better than all, this is a database that all of your staff can access.

 Bizzabo is a highly rated system that pulls data and statistics.
-It’s great for putting reports together and keeping track of all of the nitty-gritty elements that are less enjoyable to keep tabs on.
+It’s great for putting reports together and keeping track of all of the nitty-gritty elements that are less enjoyable to keep tabs on with embedded analytics.

 24me is a smart personal assistant that incorporates a calendar, to-do lists, notes, alerts, and many other items.
 It’s like having a secretary on your phone.
 It’s a great way to manage events, amongst many other resources.